dcode500/dHedgePoolBot/README.md

-# dHedge Node.js Bot.
-Manages Portfolio and executes trades based on signals from TradingView Alert Webhooks powered by Pinescript Studies
+# dHedge Node.js Bot For Managing A Portfolio (Pool) and Executing Trades Based on Signals from TradingView Alert Webhooks powered by Pinescript Studies

 ## Introduction